semajame/yelp-restaurant-finder/README.md

 ## Approach

-I structured the app around a single Next.js API route that proxies requests to the Yelp Fusion API, keeping the client simple and the API key secure.
+I structured the app around a single Next.js API route that proxies requests to the Yelp API, keeping the client simple and the API key secure.
 The frontend is a single client component using plain useState and fetch — no unnecessary libraries or abstractions.
 I mapped Yelp's response to a lean data shape server-side, stripping out everything the UI doesn't need before it ever hits the browser.
 The result is two focused files with a clear separation: one handles data fetching, one handles display.

 ## Accuray & Edge Cases